 Another, and some might say, purist video, illustrating the simplicity of the perfect Circular Economy (CE) this one is from EU Environmental department.

 The principle is very simple, an old product is the raw materials for the new product, but not necessarily the same product.
 The steel content from old vehicles has been using this model for decades because steel is expensive, it can be recovered, and processed into new products.
 Even aircraft, trains are all stripped bare to recover that valuable steel or aluminum to make the next product.

-It will take effort, a drywall manufacturer moves processing adjacent to a power station, the byproduct of air cleaning is your source of raw material is feasible, bankable proposal.
-If you have spare gypsum, perhaps a sideline fertiliser business could develop too.
-But these type of investments demands long term, almost institutional type planning, that could be difficult, where the prevailing politics may influence decisions.
+It will take effort, a drywall manufacturer moves processing adjacent to a power station, the byproduct of air cleaning is your source of raw material is a feasible, bankable proposal.
+If you have spare gypsum, perhaps a sideline fertilizer business could develop too, gypsum is used for organic farming.
+But these type of investments demand long-term, almost institutional type planning, that could be difficult, where the prevailing politics may influence decisions.

 I can see some hope, and designers are learning, deliberately focusing on paper, aluminum, and steel, valuable materials already flowing through the economy, and perhaps that is the key to Sustainability, like nature, abhor the irreversible economy.